 - Less time required for data maintenance, as data may need to be re-sourced and re-loaded if the transformation is found to be inadequate for the data’s intended purposes.
 With ELT, the original data is intact and already loaded should additional transformation be necessary

-Snowflake supports both ETL and ELT and works with a wide range of data integration tools, including Informatica, Talend, Tableau, Matillion and others.
+Snowflake supports both ETL and ELT and works with a wide range of popular data integration tools, such as Informatica, Talend, Tableau, Matillion and others.
 New tools and self-service pipelines are eliminating manual ETL coding and the need for outsourced data cleansing services.
+Snowpark is a developer framework for Snowflake that brings data processing and pipelines written in Python, Java, and Scala to Snowflake's elastic processing engine.
+Snowpark allows data engineers, data scientists, and data developers to execute pipelines feeding ML models and applications faster and more securely in a single platform using their language of choice.
 Whether with easy ETL and ELT or no ETL options via Snowflake, data engineers can spend more time working on critical data strategy and pipeline optimization projects.